I've made over 200,000 Christmas sweaters for brands. Here's what 15 years of doing it has taught me.

 The first order proves you can make a sweater.
 The second order proves you can run a partnership.
 I now treat every first project as an audition for the second one.

 In late 2019, the Senior Procurement and Sustainability Specialist at Virgin Galactic found us through our website.
-She was looking for custom jumpers for two Virgin entities — Virgin Galactic and The Spaceship Company.
-The total order was 830 units.
+She was looking for custom holiday jumpers for two Virgin entities — Virgin Galactic and The Spaceship Company.
+830 units, split between them.

 I have attached our Pinterest 'P' but would only want it incorporated maybe once or twice somewhere subtly on the sweater.
 It doesn't need to be a repeat pattern anywhere.